Presentation and Status in Health Basket

 Praluent must not be co-administered with other injectable medicinal products at the same injection site.

-The patient may either self-inject Praluent, or a caregiver may administer Praluent, after guidance has been provided by a healthcare professional on proper subcutaneous injection technique.
+The patient may either self-inject Praluent, or a caregiver may administer Alirocumab, after guidance has been provided by a healthcare professional on proper subcutaneous injection technique.

-Precautions to be taken before handling: Praluent should be allowed to warm to room temperature prior to use.
+Precautions to be taken before handling: The solution should be allowed to warm to room temperature prior to use.

 Indications

-Praluent is indicated in adults with primary hypercholesterolaemia (heterozygous familial and non-familial) or mixed dyslipidaemia, as an adjunct to diet:
+Praluent is indicated in adults with primary hypercholesterolaemia (heterozygous familial and nonfamilial) or mixed dyslipidaemia, and in paediatric patients 8 years of age and older with heterozygous familial hypercholesterolaemia (HeFH) as an adjunct to diet:

 – in combination with a statin or statin with other lipid lowering therapies in patients unable to reach LDL-C goals with the maximum tolerated dose of a statin or,